Golokganj: Politics

 Golakganj is part of Dhubri (Lok Sabha constituency).

 The name of the constituency of Golakganj is 25th Golakganj LAC.
 Present MLA of Golakganj LAC is Shri.
 Abdus Sobahan Ali Sarkar form the INC.

-§ Intentional Trade Center: Government of India recently started Intentional Trade Center at Lakhimari (the Indo-Bangladesh border) which is situated on the west bank of Gangadhar River and about 4 km from Golakganj Town.
+§ International Trade Center: Government of India recently started Intentional Trade Center at Lakhimari (the Indo-Bangladesh border) which is situated on the west bank of Gangadhar River and about 4 km from Golakganj Town.